llSourcell/Progressive_GANs/README.md

 We are in the process of setting up a new TensorFlow-based implementation in this branch.
 The code is not in a fully usable state yet -- please check back in a few days.

 In the meantime, please refer to the [original Theano-based implementation](https://github.com/tkarras/progressive_growing_of_gans/tree/original-theano-version).

+## Credits

+The credits for this code go to [tkarras](https://github.com/tkarras/progressive_growing_of_gans).
+I've merely created a wrapper to get people started.